Davis & Howard involved in LA Lakers row

 Last updated on .From the section Basketball

-Los Angeles Lakers team-mates Anthony Davis and Dwight Howard were involved in a touchline row during Friday's 115-105 defeat by Phoenix Suns.
+Los Angeles Lakers team-mates Anthony Davis and Dwight Howard were involved in a sideline row during Friday's 115-105 defeat by Phoenix Suns.

 Davis and Howard squared up to each other on the bench during a timeout and had to be separated by team-mates in the first half.